 If you know roughly how many calories a day you should be eating, you can refer to this table to work out how to break that down;

-So if you need to consume 1500 calories a day, you should be eating;
+So if you need to consume 1500 calories a day, your Keto macros would look approximately like:

 - 125 grams of fat

 - 75 grams of protein

 Remember 70 grams of protein does NOT mean 70 grams of meat.
 Each meat has different amounts of protein in it, so best to use an online calculator or google.
 For example, 100 grams of chicken has around 30 grams of protein.

 What is TDEE?

 Total Daily Energy expenditure, or TDEE, is how much energy your body burns in a day including your exercise.